AryaaSk/SpeedyMaths/README.md

 ## URL: https://speedymaths-b7f6e.web.app
 ## iOS App Store: https://apps.apple.com/us/app/speedy-maths/id1627441940

-I also made it a PWA, which is installable by simply going to the website, then clicking on the share button, and click "Add to Home Screen".
-However there are some padding differences between PWA mode and normal website mode, which is why I would still recommend you to download the native iOS app or just use the website.
+I also made it a PWA, which is installable by simply going to the website, then clicking on the share button, and click "Add to Home Screen".\
+**One thing I noticed when making it a PWA, was that the Icon provided in the manifest.json must be at least 1024x1024 pixels, otherwise iOS won't use it for the home screen**.

 ### To build
 I built my own custom build engine, in python, it just takes all html, css, js and asset files, and puts them into a singular directory where all files are on the same level.
 This was so I could easily just send this folder to any hosting service.\